alisoncallahan/uIndex_data_generator/README.md

 ## uIndex_data_generator

-The uIndex_data_generator generates an SQL database from PubMed and PubMedCentral records to calculate the uIndex for informatics resources.
+The uIndex_data_generator generates an SQL database from PubMed and PubMedCentral records to calculate the u-Index for informatics resources.

 All you need to get started is a directory containing the set of PubMed Central (PMC) XML files that represent the citing universe of interest, and a MySQL instance running.